ayesha1145/ScamShield/DEPLOYMENT.md

 # ScamShield Deployment Guide 🚀

-This guide provides comprehensive instructions for deploying ScamShield locally and on Emergent Cloud.
+This guide provides comprehensive instructions for deploying ScamShield locally and on  Cloud.

 ## 📋 Prerequisites